Don’t be intimidated.

 Get thee to the start line.
 Choose your first race.

 There are dozens of race events in the Denver area.
-USA Cycling and Bicycle Racing Association of Colorado (BRAC) are a great place to look for races.
-Their web sites are http://www.usacycling.org or http://www.coloradocycling.org.
+USA Cycling and Bicycle Colorado are a great place to look for races.
+Their web sites are http://www.usacycling.org or http://www.bicyclecolorado.org.
 If you join a club such as the COBRAS, we can help you find the right first race for you and mentor you through the process of that first race!

 The Karen Hornbostel Memorial Time Trial Series at Cherry Creek State Park (run by the COBRAS) offers a First Timer program that provides mentoring and you can participate in your first race for only $20.
 Click here for details.